-- Flexible Implementation: Drupal allows for your website to evolve in any direction.
-For example, you might start with a blog but might want the option of adding other features like a wiki, electronic commerce, forums, multiple content types, etc.
+- Flexible Implementation: Drupal allows your website to evolve in any direction.
+For example, you may start with a blog but then want the option of adding other features like a wiki, electronic commerce, forums, multiple content types, etc.

 - Configurable Website: Drupal can easily be configured to interact with other sites or technologies.
 If you want, you can even configure it to interact with another Drupal site!

 - Customize-able Content Types: With Drupal, you have ability to create your own content types.
 For example, you can create a custom format for directory listings or add a custom field to a page(CCK module prebuild in drupal7 etc).
 This is one of the most used features of Drupal.

 List, Sort, & Search Information: